 MyCompanyWorks – Best for Quick Business Processing

 MyCompanyWorks promises same-day processing on business days if you file before 3 p.m.
-EST; otherwise, it’s processed the next business day.
+ET; otherwise, it’s processed the next business day.
 Your state’s timing ultimately determines completion, but the quick hand-off here often trims days off the total.

 MyCompanyWorks handles LLCs and corporations (nonprofits should pick another provider).
 The account setup is straightforward, and an interactive wizard keeps the filing flow simple.